cmaher/prewire/README.md

 By using `prewire`, you can compose complex dependency graphs from smaller, reusable, and self-contained `PreWireSet`s defined across your project, with automatic de-duplication of identical provider functions handled by the pre-generation step.

+## Known Limitations

+This package is not particularly robust, and it is built with a very specific usage in mind.
+It has the following
+limitations:

+* The variable defining the set MUST be named `PreWireSet`
+* Only one PreWireSet is allowed per package
+* Variables in the call to Union MUST be named `<package>.PreWireSet`
+* This probably does not work with `wire.Bind` or anything else that is not a provider function
+* Package names of unioned `PreWireSet`s MUST be either the final name in the package string, or a package alias

+I'm not opposed to fixing any of this, but this solves my current problems, and it was also partly an exercise in seeing how far I could take vibe coding for something technically complicated.